Updated June 3, 2023

-When we install MariaDB database server, it only accepts the connection of its localhost.
-If users need to connect with different remote client computers from a remote relocation, we are not able to connect remote users so that reason we can use the bind-address concept to connect databases from the different remote client from a different remote locations.
-When a configuration is correct then we are able to establish a connection between them.
-If the database is connected to the internet we are able to access it from anywhere around the world where the internet facility is available.
+When we install the MariaDB database server, it only accepts the connection of its localhost.
+Suppose users need to connect with different remote client computers from a remote relocation.
+In that case, we cannot connect remote users, so we can use the MariaDB bind-address concept to connect databases from different remote clients from different remote locations.
+When a configuration is correct, we can establish a connection between them.
+If the database is connected to the internet, we are able to access it from anywhere around the world where the internet facility is available.
 MariaDB server runs on a default IP address that is 127.0.0.1.

 grant all privileges on *.* to 'user name'@'IP address.%' identified by 'new password of user' with grant option;

-In the above syntax, we use the grant all privileges command to list out all allowed privileges, after that we use *.* This symbol to define which table or database has these privileges followed by user name with their IP address or we can say host address to connection purpose and password field is an optional part of this syntax.
-One more important thing is that the % symbol is used for a wildcard entry.
+In the above syntax, we use the grant all privileges command to list out all allowed privileges, after that, we use *.* This symbol defines which table or database has these privileges followed by the user name with their IP address, or we can say host address to connection purpose, and the password field is an optional part of this syntax.
+Another important thing is that the % symbol is used for a wildcard entry.

 How bind-address works in MariaDB?

 Let’s see how bind-address works in MariaDB as follows.

 Basically, MariaDB packages bind with by default IP address that is 127.0.0.1.
 In old packages, they used skip-networking, and nowadays we use bind addresses.
 So let’s see one by one.

 skip networking: This is a very simple method to configure, and in this method, MariaDB runs without any TCP/IP protocols.